 ELECTRONICOS FANTASTICOS! is a project that aims to reincarnate old electrical appliances as new electromagnetic instruments, invents new ways to play music, and co-creates orchestras and festivals with diverse people and artist/musician Ei Wada.

-Currently, we have three activity bases in Japan: Tokyo, Kyoto, and Hitachi.
+Currently, we have five activity bases in Japan: Tokyo, Kyoto, Hitachi, Nagoya and Akita.
 More than 70 members from various backgrounds such as engineerings, designers, musicians, and management have joined the project so far .

 And we have transformed CRT televisions, electric fans, camcorders, air conditioners and telephones as instruments until now.

 In 2017, we held Electro-Magnetic Bon-Dance Festival.
 The original purpose of Bon Dance is to mourn the dead; here we extended its concept to a memorial service of appliances.
 From 2018, we have expanded our areas of activities from Japan to the world.
 In 2019, we formed a band with multinational people and performed at Ars Electronica Festival in Austria, the largest international media art festival.

 We actively adapt the original functionalities of electric appliances to musical instruments, and spin fantasies as we dream about Native Electromagnetic Music and its festivals born from worn-out technologies.